mattlean/lean-js-app-starter/docs/configuration/webpack.md

 If there is only one webpack process in the project's build process, you will find the webpack config files in the project's root directory prefixed with `webpack`, e.g. `webpack.config.js`, `webpack.production.js`, etc.

 If the project's build process involves multiple webpack processes, each webpack process will have its own set of four config files as described above in the `webpack/` directory.
-The prefix for each webpack process will pertain to what it's for, so for example a webpack process for a backend portion of the build will have the prefix `backend` and one for a frontend portion will have the prefix `frontend`.

-Most webpack configurations stuff all of their configuration in one huge `webpack.config.js` file, but as your configuration grows in complexity and size, stuffing everything into one large file can to hurt readability and maintainability.
-This is why LJAS splits its webpack config across multiple files and then uses [`webpack-merge`](https://npmjs.com/package/webpack-merge) to combine the relevant config files for the given environment.
+What differentiates each set of config files will be its prefix which will correspond to the webpack process it's for.
+For example, the [React + Express + PostgreSQL with Server-Side Rendering starter](../starters/react-express-postgres-ssr) has two webpack processes: one for the backend and one for the frontend.
+The set of config files relevant to the backend will be prefixed with `backend`, and the frontend will have its own equivalent prefixed with `frontend`.

 LJAS also uses webpack configuration parts from our own package called [`ljas-webpack`](https://github.com/mattlean/lean-js-app-starter/tree/master/ljas-webpack).
 This allows us to easily reuse common webpack config code across multiple projects.
 [If you would like to learn more about `webpack-merge` and `ljas-webpack`, we go more into detail on how it all works together in `ljas-webpack`'s `README.md`.](https://github.com/mattlean/lean-js-app-starter/tree/master/ljas-webpack/README.md)